rkitover/windows-dev-guide/README.md

 .
-As you can see here, there is a difference between normal variables and environment variables, which are prefixed with `env:`, which is a PSDrive, more on that later.
+As you can see here, there is a difference between normal variables and environment variables, which are prefixed with `env:`, which is a `PSDrive`, more on that later.

 Many commands you will use in PowerShell will, in fact, yield objects that will use the format defined for them to present